ShubhamSinghCMR/Python/README.md

 # Python-Projects
-Here, you'll find a collection of diverse projects crafted with Python and leveraging the power of Django, a robust Python framework.
+Here, you'll find a collection of diverse projects crafted with Python and leveraging the power of its frameworks like Django, Fast API etc.